 NOTE: Collected data is described in ETSI ZSM 002 section 5.3.2, and it refers to the data from data collection services.

+Capability-6.3.3-3: It is recommended that the ZSM framework supports the capability to allow NDT MnS producer to trigger the validation of the synthetic data.

+NOTE: An example of validation method is comparing the synthetic data to the real data from the physical twin.

 6.3.4 Historical capabilities

 Capability-6.3.4-1: It is recommended that the ZSM framework supports the capability to enable an authorized NDT MnS consumer to request historical data.